utkarshcmu/grafana.org/content/blog/2017-12-01-timeshift-ep24.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="updated-plugin-tag"><strong>UPDATED PLUGIN</strong></div><br/>
-				<strong><a href="https://grafana.com/plugins/vertamedia-clickhouse-datasource?utm_source=blog&utm_campaign=timeshift_24" target="_blank">Clickhouse Data Source</a></strong> - There is a really big update for this plugin.
-It now has support for Ace Editor and that has a reformatting function for the query editor that automatically formats your sql.
-If you are using Clickhouse then you should also have a look at CHProxy - see the <a href="https://github.com/Vertamedia/chproxy" target="_blank">plugin readme</a> for more details.
+				<strong><a href="https://grafana.com/plugins/vertamedia-clickhouse-datasource?utm_source=blog&utm_campaign=timeshift_24" target="_blank">Clickhouse Data Source</a></strong> - The Clickhouse Data Source received a substantial update this week.
+It now has support for Ace Editor, which has a reformatting function for the query editor that automatically formats your sql.
+If you're using Clickhouse then you should also have a look at CHProxy - see the <a href="https://github.com/Vertamedia/chproxy" target="_blank">plugin readme</a> for more details.
 			<p>
 				<br />
 				<a class="btn btn-outline btn-small" href="https://grafana.com/plugins/vertamedia-clickhouse-datasource?utm_source=blog&utm_campaign=timeshift_24" target="_blank"><strong>Update</strong></a>